w3f/polkadot-wiki/docs/learn/archive/learn-treasury.md

    inflation to go to the Treasury.
 In other words, if 50% of all tokens are staked, then 100% of the inflation goes to the validators as reward.
 If the staking rate is greater than or less than 50%, then the validators will receive less, with the remainder going to the Treasury.
-4. Parathreads: [Parathreads](../learn-parathreads.md) participate in a per-block auction for block inclusion.
-Part of this bid goes to the validator that accepts the block and the remainder goes to the Treasury.

 ## Tipping